proplot-dev/proplot/docs/why.rst

 the dedicated `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot`
 tools instead.

-This approach is not ideal -- plotting methods should be invoked on the `~proplot.axes.Axes`, not on the data container!
-It also requires learning a slightly different syntax, and tends to encourage using the `~matplotlib.pyplot` API rather than the object-oriented API.
+This approach is fine for quick plots, but not ideal.
+It requires learning a slightly different syntax from matplotlib, and tends to encourage using the `~matplotlib.pyplot` API rather than the object-oriented API.
+These tools also introduce features that you *wish* you could access directly in matplotlib, without having to use special data containers and an entirely separate API.

 .. raw:: html

    <h3>Solution</h3>

-ProPlot *reproduces* most of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` methods themselves!
+ProPlot *reproduces* most of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` plotting methods themselves.

-When passing an `xarray.DataArray`, `pandas.DataFrame`, or `pandas.Series` through any
+Passing an `xarray.DataArray`, `pandas.DataFrame`, or `pandas.Series` through
-plotting method instead of a `numpy.ndarray`, the axis tick labels, axis labels, subplot titles, and colorbar and legend labels are automatically updated.
-This can be disabled by passing ``autoformat`` to the plotting method or to `~proplot.subplots.subplots`.
+any plotting method automatically updates the axis tick labels, axis labels, subplot titles, and colorbar and legend labels from the metadata.
+This can be disabled by passing ``autoformat=False`` to the plotting method or to `~proplot.subplots.subplots`.

-See :ref:`1d plotting` and :ref:`2d plotting` for details.
+Also, as described in :ref:`New and improved plotting`, ProPlot implements certain features like grouped bar plost, layered area plots, heatmap plots, and on-the-fly colorbars and legends from the
+`xarray` and `pandas` APIs directly on the `~proplot.axes.Axes` class.

 Cartopy and basemap integration
 ===============================